Published

 AI can even help adjust insurance coverage levels in line with behavior-based indicators, improving both underwriting success and customer satisfaction.

-Heron can help with one of its key features: Heron Checks.
+Heron can help through one of its key features, Heron Checks.
 This feature allows you to automatically validate submissions against your pre-defined business rules, underwriting criteria, and compliance requirements.

 Instead of manual review and exception handling, underwriters get instant feedback on completeness, rule violations, and approval status.